jsreport/docs/docs/visual-studio-extension.md

 }
 ```

 Previous example configures visual studio to use embedded version of jsreport and registers action loading sample data from db.
 Now you should be able to find `SomeSampleData` in the `jsrep` editor combobox.
+Note that you should fill your connection string manually here instead of taking it from web.config.
+This is because report rendering in visual studio doesn't run in scope of an web application but as a dynamically invoked method using reflection.

 ##Recommendations
 It's recommended to have all reports in one visual studio project because switching between projects causes jsreport embedded server to restart.